mnutsch/Crypto_Algorithmic_Trading/README.md

 <li>Patrick Mullaney</li>
 <li>Tim Bramlett</li></ul>

+Documentation:<br/>
-See the document "CRY0 - Original Project Plan.pdf" for the original project plan.
+"CRY0 - Original Project Plan.pdf" for the original project plan.<br/>
-See the document "CRY0 - Mid Point Project Check.pdf" for a mid point status update on the project.
+"CRY0 - Mid Point Project Check.pdf" for a mid point status update on the project.<br/>

 Check out the video at this URL for a short video update on the mid point status of the project. https://media.oregonstate.edu/media/t/0_gpfirjd4